-Prefab metal garages are sustainable, energy efficient and provide protection against various environmental elements.
+Prefab steel building garages are sustainable.
+Insulated metal garages are energy efficient and provide protection against various environmental elements.
 However, they do need to be properly designed, by professionals, for their intended use and location in order for them to deliver long-term solutions.
 Although strong and resilient when properly constructed, prefab metal garages, like other building materials, face their own environmental threats here and there.
 Condensation is one of these threats.

-You should insulate your prefab metal garage when you are either cooling or heating the interior space.
+You should insulate your prefab metal garage with the appropriate metal building insulation when you are either cooling or heating the interior space.

 What Is Condensation?